Claim to Fame: People

 Scottish Devine (Episcopal Minister) / Philanthropist

 The Very Reverend Thomas Guthrie FRSE DD was born at Brechin, Angus, Scotland.
 He was one of the most popular preachers of his day in Scotland, associated with many forms of philanthropy, especially temperance and Ragged Schools, of which he was a founder.
 He was made Moderator of the Free Church of Scotland in 1862.
 His own writings indicate that his Guthrie ancestors were farmers of Brechin rather than directly related to the Guthries of Guthrie.
-However, there is no documentation to prove it one way or the other.
+Y-DNA of a direct descendant matching GFG17 confirms the family does not match the genetic profile of GFG1A.

 JOHN BRANDON GUTHRIE 1807PA-1885PA